grenmester/dotfiles/README.md

 ## Features

-* Bash
-  * default shell for most operating systems
-  * use `zsh` instead of `bash` whenever possible
-* Zsh
-  * improved version of `bash` with better defaults and customization options
-  * `zinit` plugin manager with fastest startup time compared to `zplug`, `zgen`, and `antigen`
-  * `fish`-style syntax highlighting with `zsh-syntax-highlighting`
-  * improved reverse history search with `history-search-multi-word`
-  * better `ls` aliases with `eza`
-  * substring completions using `zstyle` completion system
-  * colored man pages
-  * displays error code in right prompt
-* Neovim
-  * `vim-plug` plugin manager faster than `Vundle` and `pathogen`
-  * `coc.nvim` for LSP, linting, formatting, completion, and snippet support
-  * improved status bar with `lightline.vim`
-  * file explorer support with `coc-explorer`
-  * backwards compatibility with `vim`
-* Tmux
-  * `tpm` plugin manager
-  * true color support
-  * status bar indicates if prefix key is pressed or not
-  * shared clipboard between system, terminal emulator, `tmux`, and `neovim` with `tmux-yank`
-  * saves `tmux` environment to allow for a complete restoration after a system restart with `tmux-resurrect`
-* Git
-  * most common version control system compared with `hg` and `svn`
-  * uses `gh`, extension to command-line `git`
-  * aliases for commonly run `git` commands
-  * prettier `log` and `reflog` aliases
-  * global `.gitignore` file applied to all `git` repositories
-* XMonad
-  * dynamic window manager configured in Haskell and an alternative to desktop environments
-  * uses `XMonad.Util.EZConfig` for keybindings for enhanced readability
-  * adjustable screen and window gaps
-  * sends internal state information to `xmobar` with `XMonad.Hooks.DynamicLog`
-  * multi-monitor support with `xmobar`
-* Xmobar
-  * status bar most commonly used with `xmonad`
-  * displays `xmonad` information such as workspaces, layout, window count, and window title
-  * uses monitor plugins to display information such as RAM/CPU usage and more
-* Kitty
-  * fast, cross-platform, GPU-accelerated terminal emulator
-  * default ligature support
-  * replaces `xterm`
-* Rofi
-  * drop-in `dmenu` replacement with additional features
-  * also functions as a window switcher and `ssh` launcher
-  * run in `combi` mode to allow several modes to be merged into one list
-  * includes a calculator mode and an emoji mode
-* Dunst
-  * lightweight replacement for the notification-daemons provided by most desktop environments
-  * includes `dunstify`, an alternative to `notify-send` with more features like IDs and actions
+- Bash
+  - default shell for most operating systems
+  - use `zsh` instead of `bash` whenever possible
+- Zsh
+  - improved version of `bash` with better defaults and customization options
+  - `zinit` plugin manager with fastest startup time compared to `zplug`, `zgen`, and `antigen`
+  - `fish`-style syntax highlighting with `zsh-syntax-highlighting`
+  - improved reverse history search with `history-search-multi-word`
+  - better `ls` aliases with `eza`
+  - substring completions using `zstyle` completion system
+  - colored man pages
+  - displays error code in right prompt
+- Vim
+  - `vim-plug` plugin manager faster than `Vundle` and `pathogen`
+  - improved status bar with `lightline.vim`
+  - additional LSP features when using config in `neovim`
+  - `coc.nvim` for LSP, linting, formatting, completion, and snippet support
+  - file explorer support with `coc-explorer`
+- Neovim
+  - `lazy.nvim` plugin manager
+  - support for Treesitter, LSP, linting, formatting, completion, and snippets
+  - AI integration with `avante.nvim` and `copilot.lua`
+  - filesystem navigation with `telescope.nvim` and `neo-tree.nvim`
+  - improved status bar with `lualine.vim` and `bufferline.nvim`
+  - enhanced UI with `noice.nvim`, `trouble.nvim`, and `which-key.nvim`
+  - optional LazyVim config for automatic setup
+- Tmux
+  - `tpm` plugin manager
+  - true color support
+  - status bar indicates if prefix key is pressed or not
+  - shared clipboard between system, terminal emulator, `tmux`, and `neovim` with `tmux-yank`
+  - saves `tmux` environment to allow for a complete restoration after a system restart with `tmux-resurrect`
+- Git
+  - most common version control system compared with `hg` and `svn`
+  - uses `gh`, extension to command-line `git`
+  - aliases for commonly run `git` commands
+  - prettier `log` and `reflog` aliases
+  - global `.gitignore` file applied to all `git` repositories
+- XMonad
+  - dynamic window manager configured in Haskell and an alternative to desktop environments
+  - uses `XMonad.Util.EZConfig` for keybindings for enhanced readability
+  - adjustable screen and window gaps
+  - sends internal state information to `xmobar` with `XMonad.Hooks.DynamicLog`
+  - multi-monitor support with `xmobar`
+- Xmobar
+  - status bar most commonly used with `xmonad`
+  - displays `xmonad` information such as workspaces, layout, window count, and window title
+  - uses monitor plugins to display information such as RAM/CPU usage and more
+- Kitty
+  - fast, cross-platform, GPU-accelerated terminal emulator
+  - default ligature support
+  - replaces `xterm`
+- Rofi
+  - drop-in `dmenu` replacement with additional features
+  - also functions as a window switcher and `ssh` launcher
+  - run in `combi` mode to allow several modes to be merged into one list
+  - includes a calculator mode and an emoji mode
+- Dunst
+  - lightweight replacement for the notification-daemons provided by most desktop environments
+  - includes `dunstify`, an alternative to `notify-send` with more features like IDs and actions

 ## Installation